Arpitpatel1706/car-parking-slot-occupancy-detection-using-YOLOv8---openCV/README.md

-# car parking slot occupancy detection using YOLOv8 & openCV
+# Car Parking Slot Occupancy Detection using YOLOv8, Roboflow & OpenCV
-This repository contains a Python project that uses YOLOv8 and OpenCV to detect car parking slot occupancy in real time.
-The project is divided into two main parts:
+This repository contains a Python project that uses YOLOv8, Roboflow and OpenCV to detect car parking slot occupancy in real-time.
+The project is divided into three main parts:
+## 1. Data Preparation using Roboflow

-Data preparation: The first part of the project is to prepare the data for training the YOLOv8 model.
-This includes collecting images of parking lots, labeling the images with the ground truth information (i.e., which parking spots are occupied and which are empty), and converting the images into a format that can be used by YOLOv8.
+The first part of the project focuses on preparing the data for training the YOLOv8 model.
+This involves the following steps:

+->Collecting images of parking lots that capture various parking scenarios.

+->Annotating the collected images to label the occupied and empty parking slots.

+->Utilizing Roboflow as a platform for dataset management, annotation, and augmentation.

+->Applying data augmentation techniques to enhance the diversity and robustness of the dataset.

+->Exporting the prepared dataset in a format compatible with YOLOv8 training, such as YOLO darknet format or COCO format.

+## 2. YOLOv8 Model Training
-Training and evaluation: The second part of the project is to train and evaluate the YOLOv8 model.
-This includes training the model on the prepared data, evaluating the model's performance on a held-out test set, and tuning the model's hyperparameters to improve its performance.
+The second part of the project focuses on training the YOLOv8 model using the prepared dataset.
+This part includes the following steps:

+->Setting up the training environment by installing the required dependencies, including Python, PyTorch, and other necessary libraries.

+->Splitting the dataset into training and validation sets to evaluate the model's performance.

+->Configuring the YOLOv8 model by specifying the network architecture, hyperparameters, and other settings.

+->Initializing the YOLOv8 model architecture and loading pre-trained weights, if available.

+->Training the YOLOv8 model using the training dataset and optimizing its parameters to minimize detection errors.

+->Monitoring the training progress and evaluating the model's performance using metrics such as loss, precision, recall, and mean average precision (mAP).

+->Fine-tuning the model if necessary by adjusting hyperparameters or training for more epochs.

+->Saving the trained YOLOv8 model weights for future use during inference.

+## 3. Inference
-Once the YOLOv8 model is trained, it can be used to detect car parking slot occupancy in real time.
-This can be done by running the below files:
+The third part of the project involves using the trained YOLOv8 model to detect car parking slot occupancy in real-time.
+This part includes the following steps:

-1.capture_parking_area.ipynb : Used for capturing parking area image and save to disk.
+->Capturing the parking area image and saving it to disk using the `capture_parking_area.ipynb` notebook.

-2.select slot coordinates.ipynb: Script, which takes the parking slot coordinates from user.
+->Selecting the parking slot coordinates from the captured image using the `select slot coordinates.ipynb` notebook.

-3.final_slot_detection.ipynb: Script,which uses for detect empty slots for given real-time video and also shows the total numbers of empty slots in parking area.
+->Running the `final_slot_detection.ipynb` notebook to detect empty slots in real-time videos and displaying the total number of empty slots in the parking area.

-This project is a great way to learn how to use YOLOv8 and OpenCV to detect objects in real time.
-It can also be used to build a real-world application that can help people find parking spots more easily.

-Here are some of the features of this project:
--> Real-time detection of car parking slot occupancy

--> Easy to use

-->Well-documented
+->Utilizing the YOLOv8 model and OpenCV for real-time object detection and post-processing to identify occupied and empty parking slots.

+This project provides a valuable learning opportunity for understanding YOLOv8, OpenCV, and real-time object detection.
+It offers features such as real-time detection of car parking slot occupancy, ease of use, and well-documented code.

-I hope you find this project useful!
+We hope you find this project useful and enjoy exploring its capabilities!